 1. What graduate programs does Puget Sound offer?

-Puget Sound offers graduate programs in Education, Master of Arts in Teaching (M.A.T.), and Master of Education in Counseling (M.Ed.); in Occupational Therapy, Master of Occupational Therapy (MOT), Master of Science in Occupational Therapy (MSOT), and Post-Professional Master of Science in Occupational Therapy (PPMSOT); and Physical Therapy, Doctor of Physical Therapy (DPT).
+Puget Sound offers graduate programs in Education, Master of Arts in Teaching (M.A.T.), and Master of Education in Counseling (M.Ed.); in Occupational Therapy, Master of Science in Occupational Therapy (MSOT), and Post-Professional Doctor of Occupational Therapy (DrOT); and Physical Therapy, Doctor of Physical Therapy (DPT).

 The School of Education is dedicated to the preparation and continuing development of talented and committed educators.
 The school offers graduate programs for students planning careers in elementary or secondary school teaching (M.A.T.) or as counselors (M.Ed.).
 Puget Sound consistently places a higher percentage of its M.A.T. graduates in teaching positions than any other teacher preparation program in Washington State.
 For more information, see the School of Education link at the right.

 The primary objective of the School of Occupational Therapy and the School of Physical Therapy at Puget Sound is to assist students in attaining the knowledge, skill, and attitudes required for the practice of occupational therapy or physical therapy.

-The PPMSOT track is a year-long program for occupational therapists who have a bachelor's degree, but would like to complete their MSOT.
+The post-professional DrOT track is a year-long program for occupational therapists who have an entry level OT degree.